E-Sid/scripts/README.md

 - QTc Interval calculator: `qtc.awk` (calculates Bazett, Fridericia, Hodges (different calculations), Framingham, Rautaharju, Dmitrienko. `qtc.bas`: is less extensive
 - Stone to kilogram converter: `st2kg.awk`

+## Report writing helper
+- `neutralise.sed` this file attempts to change the language of a report or a letter to be more gender neutral

 ## Guide to file extensions
 - `.awk` files refer to AWK programming language, they run under Unix, GNu/Linux, BSD, MacOS, Haiku.
 - `.bas` files are BASIC files that run under FreeBASIC which could be installed on GNU/Linux or MS-Windows or run online on a browser